 ZONING BOARD OF APPEALS MEETINGS are held on the 3rd Thursday of each month at 6:30 p.m. at the Lewisburg Firehouse.

 RESERVE THE COMMUNITY CENTER for your special event.

 Visit the "Lewisburg Community Center" section at the bottom of this page.
 Please contact us at 962-4377 for more information.

-If you would like to purchase a banner a veteran, please download the application and submit it before October 30, 2018.
+If you would like to purchase a banner for a veteran, please download the application and submit it before October 30, 2018.
 The current banners will be displayed on Commerce Street (S.R.
 503), Main Street, Cumberland Street (U.S. Rte.
-40) and other various side streets from
+40) and other various side streets in the Village of Lewisburg from

 Memorial Day through Veteran’s Day for five years, and then returned to the